 Avian influenza (bird flu, avian flu) — the disease, its impacts and our work.

-BTO is dedicated to tackling the challenge of avian influenza.
-Here you'll find more information on the virus and disease it causes, its impact on our wild bird populations and the work being done by BTO to mitigate its impacts.
+At BTO, we are dedicated to tackling the challenge of avian influenza.
+Here you’ll find more information on the virus and disease it causes, its impact on our wild bird populations and the work we are doing to mitigate its impacts.

 What is avian influenza?